 This document contains forward-looking information and statements (collectively, "forward-looking statements").
 These forward-looking statements relate to future events or our future performance.
 All information and statements other than statements of historical fact contained in this document are forwardlooking statements.
 Such forward-looking statements may be identified by looking for words such as "approximately", "may", "believe", "measure", "stability", "depends", "expects", "will", "intends", "should", "could", "plan", "budget", "predict", "potential", "projects", "anticipates", "forecasts", "estimates", "objective", "target", "ongoing", "continues", "sustainability" or similar words or the negative thereof or other comparable terminology suggesting future outcomes or statements that actions, events or conditions "may", "would", "could" or "will" be taken or occur in the future, including statements about our strategy, plans, focus, objectives, priorities and position.
-In particular, and without limiting the generality of the foregoing, this document contains forward-looking statements with respect to: our expectations regarding our business model, growth, strategy and payment of dividends; our expectations that our general and administrative expense per unit of production should approximate the average of our Peer Group; our Operations Management System and the results thereof; our compensation plans and policies and awards granted thereunder; our board diversity plans; our plans to reorganize certain of our board committees following the meeting; our sustainability plans, goals and targets including, among others, our GHG emissions targets; our compliance with provincial energy regulations including, but not limited to, with respect to spill reporting, tracking and cleanup; finding innovative ways to minimize our impact on land and wildlife, reduce our water use and manage emissions; minimizing the impact of our operations on the natural environment in every area in which we operate, including but not limited to, with respect to land and wildlife; creating a safe work environment; our commitment to conducting our business in a safe and responsible manner while promoting responsibility and accountability for health, safety and environmental performance; our return of capital framework, including our focus on sustainable increases to our base dividend supplemented by share repurchases and/or special dividends; adding production through acquisitions and organic growth; our continued focus on reducing both absolute emissions and emissions intensity on a yearly basis; and the sustainability of our portfolio of performance and offset credits and our intended use thereof.
+In particular, and without limiting the generality of the foregoing, this document contains forward-looking statements with respect to: our expectations regarding our business model, growth, strategy, payment of dividends and financial flexibility; our expectations that our general and administrative expense per unit of production should approximate the average of our Peer Group; Montney production additions in 2024 and facility expansion to support regional Montney and Charlie Lake development; matters related to the integration of our Environmental Management System and Operations Management System, including with respect to the effectiveness of such integration; our compensation plans and policies and awards granted thereunder; our board diversity plans, including maintaining targeted female representation on our board; the intended appointment of Mr. Zawalsky as chair of the Health, Safety and Environment Committee; our sustainability plans, goals and targets including, among others, our GHG emissions targets; our compliance with provincial energy regulations including, but not limited to, with respect to spill reporting, tracking and cleanup; our asset integrity team's program to prevent, detect and manage leaks and spills; finding innovative ways to minimize our impact on land and wildlife, reduce our water use and manage emissions; minimizing the impact of our operations on the natural environment in every area in which we operate, including but not limited to, with respect to land and wildlife; creating a safe work environment; our commitment to conducting our business in a safe and responsible manner while promoting responsibility and accountability for health, safety and environmental performance; our return of capital framework, including our focus on sustainable increases to our base dividend supplemented by share repurchases and/or special dividends; adding production through acquisitions and organic growth; our continued focus on reducing both absolute emissions and emissions intensity on a yearly basis; and the sustainability of our portfolio of performance and offset credits and our intended use (or sale) thereof.